 \subsection{Symbolic Task Planning}

-Symbolic task planning has long been used for complex long-horizon reasoning due to its restricted branching factor and state space.
-Typically, a symbolic planning domain and problem are represented in relational PDDL~\citep{McDermott_1998_PDDL}.
-Formally, a PDDL domain is defined as a tuple $\langle \gV, \gA \rangle$, where $\gV$ is a vocabulary consisting of a set of symbolic parameterized predicates and $\gA$ is a set of high-level actions represented using symbolic vocabulary.
-A high-level state is a collection of true grounded predicates, i.e., predicates with parameters bound to concrete objects.
-Each action $a \in \gA$ is defined as a tuple $\langle \Theta_a, \textsc{Pre}_a, \textsc{Eff}_a \rangle$ where $\Theta_a$ is the parameters of the action $a$, $\textsc{Pre}_a$ is the preconditions of the action $a$, and $\textsc{Eff}_a$ is the effects of the action $a$.
+Symbolic task planning is widely used for long-horizon reasoning because it operates over a discrete state space with a restricted branching factor.
+Planning domains and problems are often represented in relational PDDL~\citep{McDermott_1998_PDDL}.
+Formally, a PDDL domain is a tuple $\langle \gV, \gA \rangle$, where $\gV$ is a vocabulary of parameterized predicates and $\gA$ is a set of high-level actions defined over that vocabulary.
+A high-level state is a set of true grounded predicates, i.e., predicates whose parameters are bound to concrete objects.
+Each action $a \in \gA$ is defined as a tuple $\langle \Theta_a, \textsc{Pre}_a, \textsc{Eff}_a \rangle$, where $\Theta_a$ is the set of action parameters, $\textsc{Pre}_a$ is the set of preconditions, and $\textsc{Eff}_a$ is the set of effects.

-A symbolic planning problem is defined as $\langle \gU, s_i, \gG \rangle$ where $\gU$ is the universe of the model (i.e., the set of objects), $s_i$ is the initial state, and $\gG$ is a set of goal conditions specified as grounded predicates.
-A solution to a symbolic planning problem is a sequence of actions that transform the initial high-level state $s_i$ to a state that satisfies the goal conditions $\gG$.
-Although symbolic task planning is suitable for complex long-horizon reasoning, solution plans cannot be directly executed on a robot.
-They must first be converted to motion plans that a robot can execute.
+A symbolic planning problem is a tuple $\langle \gU, s_i, \gG \rangle$, where $\gU$ is the universe of objects, $s_i$ is the initial symbolic state, and $\gG$ is a set of goal conditions specified as grounded predicates.
+A solution to a symbolic planning problem is a sequence of actions that transforms $s_i$ into a state that satisfies $\gG$.
+Although symbolic task planning is well-suited to long-horizon reasoning, its plans are not directly executable on a robot and must be refined into motion plans or other low-level controllers.